 Curry chicken is currently one of Jamaica’s most popular dishes.
 Both locals and visitors adore this mouthwatering dish, which is now a staple of the country’s diet and is consumed for breakfast, lunch, and dinner.
 Eastern Indians who were brought to the English colony to work on sugar plantations after slavery was abandoned in the 17th century brought curry and other spices to Jamaica.
 The Jamaican curry chicken is a unique dish that combines sweet smelling spices and flavorful broth to produce an unforgettable flavor.
 Chicken, curry powder, onions, garlic, peppers, and various seasonings are used to make the dish.

-How to make Jamaican curry chicken
+How to make Jamaican curry chicken recipe

 - 3 lbs. chicken (cut into small pieces)